 I’m a PhD student in economics at MIT.
 I work at the intersection of health economics, behavioral economics, and applied econometrics.

-I received an AB in Statistics from Harvard University in 2016, where I picked up an appreciation for Bayesian inference and discovered the hidden gem that is Lizzy’s Ice Cream.
+I received an AB in Statistics from Harvard University in 2016.
 Before returning to academia, I worked for a time as a data scientist at Civis Analytics, consulting for political campaigns, nonprofits, and tech companies.

 Job Market Paper